francesco-pittacolo/KathaRange/README.md

 - Docker

 ### Getting Started
-Launch the script in the root of the project.[^1]
+Launch the script in the root of the project.

     ./init.sh
-the script will automatically clone all dependencies and build all images needed by the Kathará lab.
+The script will automatically clone all dependencies and build all images needed by the Kathará lab.
 You can go grab a coffee, it will take some time to complete :coffee:

 Once the process is completed, navigate to the folder:
 ```